CapTen101/VLC-docs/glossary/index.rst

   Glossary
 ############

-This page lists definitions for terms used in Blender and this manual.
+This page lists definitions for terms used in VLC and this documentation.

 .. glossary::
    :sorted: